-Each Collection Descriptor defines one Collection that references a parent Collection and that can be referenced by any number of Transfer Object Types.
+Each Collection Descriptor defines one Collection that references a single parent Collection and that can be referenced as a parent by zero or more other Collections and any number of Transfer Object Types.
 The parent Collection of the top level Collection has the value ‘none’.
 Thus the set of Collections defined in a MOT forms a tree.